Master9Wayne/npm-package/README.md

 # NPM — NITK Package Manager

-A hostel parcel management system for NITK Surathkal.
+## Overview

+NPM (NITK Package Manager) is a hostel parcel management system built for NITK Surathkal, developed using Node.js, Express, React, and MySQL (via Prisma ORM).
+It allows hostel administrators to log incoming packages, notifies students when their parcels arrive, and enables students to authorize friends to collect deliveries on their behalf.

 ---